ilias-sp/php-directory-explorer/README.md

 # PREREQUISITES

 You will need a web server that can execute PHP code to start on your PC.
-PHP provides a built-in obe which is ideal for the job.
+PHP provides a built-in one, which is ideal for the job.

 # HOW TO INSTALL

-The tool was designed to have all code in a single file (index.php), making it convenient to install at the root of the directory tree that you want to browse.
-To install, you can downlowd the software using the git clone or the provided zip file, or just download the index.php file, by clicking [here](index.php).
+The tool was designed to have all code in a single file `index.php`, making it convenient to install/port at the root of the directory tree that you want to browse.
+To install, you can get the library either by using `git clone https://github.com/ilias-sp/php-directory-explorer.git`, or downloading the provided zip file, or just download the index.php file, by clicking [here](index.php).

 # HOW TO RUN